 • The health and safety of your loved one.
 How severe is their dementia?
 Do they need constant supervision and medical care?
 Are they at risk of falling, wandering, or hurting themselves or others?

 • The cost and availability of care.
 How much can you afford to pay for a nursing home?
-Do you have insurance or other financial assistance?
+Do you have insurance or other ?
 How long is the waiting list for a nursing home?

 • The quality and location of the nursing home.
 How well does the nursing home meet the needs and preferences of your loved one?
 Is it clean, comfortable, and safe?
 Does it have trained and friendly staff?
 Is it close to your home or work?